 Contact a Pimping and Pandering Lawyer San Diego Today

 California has made it a priority to dismantle organizations who deal in the sale of sexual services.
 As a result, they aggressively prosecute individuals they believe to be involved in the facilitation and organization of these crimes.
 If you or someone you know has been arrested and/or charged with pimping and pandering, contact an experienced pimping and pandering lawyer San Diego today.
-When you call for your free consultation we will review your case, explain your legal rights, and devise a legal strategy to minimize any penalties that may be assessed.
+When you call for your initial consultation we will review your case, explain your legal rights, and devise a legal strategy to minimize any penalties that may be assessed.

 If you choose to have us represent you we will investigate every aspect of the investigation, your arrest, and relevant factors to determine if your Constitutional rights have been violated.
 Pimping and pandering charges in California are serious – make sure you have an experienced attorney on your side.